DefangLabs/defang-docs/docs/intro.md

 ### What is Defang?

-Defang is a radically simpler way for developers to build, deploy their apps to the cloud.
-Defang enables you to easily author cloud application in any language, build and deploy to the cloud with a single command, and iterate quickly.
+Defang is a radically simpler way for developers to develop, deploy, and debug their cloud applications.
+Defang enables you to easily author cloud application in any language, build and deploy to the cloud with a single command, and iterate quickly with AI-assisted tooling.

 - The [Defang CLI](./getting-started/installing.md) includes an AI-driven assistant that translates natural language prompts to an outline for your project that you can then refine.
 - Defang can automatically build and deploy your project with a single command.